mulka/ploverwiki/Supported-Hardware.md

 ### Keytoppers

-QWERTY was designed to make it difficult to press multiple keys at once.
-To solve this problem, you can use keytoppers to modify the layout of the keyboard.

-#### Laser-cut keytoppers
 Laser-cut keytoppers are in the shape of the keys on a steno machine, and stick them on top of the relevant keys on the keyboard.
 You can buy laser-cut keytoppers from the [Plover Store](http://plover.deco-craft.com/).
 You can also make your own keytoppers out of plastic or even coins.

-#### StenoToppers
+### Keycaps

-[StenoToppers](https://cemrajc.github.io/stenotoppers/) is a 3D printed keycap set designed by Jason Cemra to optimize a mechanical keyboard for stenography.
-You replace the existing keycaps on your keyboard with the StenoToppers keycaps.
+If you have a mechanical keyboard, it is likely your keys have a [Cherry MX stem](https://deskthority.net/wiki/Cherry_MX) and will work with custom keycaps.
+You can replace the existing keycaps on your keyboard with different keycaps that  optimize a mechanical keyboard for stenography.

+- [StenoToppers](https://cemrajc.github.io/stenotoppers/) is a 3D printed keycap set designed by Jason Cemra.
 It aligns the rows, raises the keys, and reduces the keycap tapering, slant and gap.
 A pre-release version of the the 3d model (.stl) files is available on Github.
 If you have access to a 3D printer, you can download .stl files and print them for a negligible cost.
 Otherwise, you would need to use a 3D printing service.

-### Keycaps

-If you have a mechanical keyboard, chances are your keys have a [Cherry MX stem](https://deskthority.net/wiki/Cherry_MX) and will work with custom keycaps.
-Keys that have little space between them are good for steno because then you can hit two neighboring keys with one finger (which is frequently necessary).

 - The [G20 keycap set](http://pimpmykeyboard.com/g20-blank-keycap-sets/) from Signature Plastics is a great set for steno, and will fit on an ErgoDox or other mechanical keyboard.
 The keys have a direction, so for optimal comfort, you should angle the top row of steno (`STPH...`) down, so that they are close to the bottom row (`SKWR...`)
 - You can 3D-print a [steno-friendly keycap](https://github.com/morinted/stenomod_case).

+Keys that have little space between them are good for steno because then you can hit two neighboring keys with one finger (which is frequently necessary).

 ### NKRO keyboards with an ortholinear layout